 - a GoPro-style tripod adapter mount + screw lock

 - Small, light, and highly portable

 - Limited mainly to compacts, action cameras, and small mirrorless cameras–not strong enough for DSLRs or larger mirrorless cameras

 These small, flexible tripods are ideal for something like a GoPro or small mirrorless setup.
 In most situations, they’re not really suitable for larger, heavier DSLRs or mirrorless cameras with longer lenses attached.
 With those, the issue is not just the bend, but there is also some natural flex in the legs, and the combination can be prone to the feet slipping.

 But using flexible legs has its attractions.
 Joby pioneered this space several years ago with their GorillaPods, but I like these newer, sleeker versions better because they’re smaller (narrower, mainly, and therefore are less cumbersome to pack in a small camera bag) and, in my experience, hold their shape better.

-You can get the Flexible Tripod Grip directly from Spivo.
+You can get the Flexible Tripod Grip directly from Spivo for $45.